-Do you want to get involved?
-Join the movement to dismantle the New Jim Crow at: Tobefreeatlast.net
+Want to get involved?
+Join the movement to dismantle the New Jim Crow: Tobefreeatlast.net

-"Then the King will say to those on His right hand, 'Come, you blessed of My Father, inherit the kingdom prepared for you from the foundation of the world:...For I was in prison and you came to Me....inasmuch as you did it to one of the least of these My brethren, you did it to me"
+"Then the King will say to those on His right hand, 'Come, you blessed of My Father, inherit the kingdom prepared for you from the foundation of the world:...For I was in prison and you came to Me....inasmuch as you did it to one of the least of these My brethren, you did it to me."